fterroso/noise_capture_labelling_improvement/README.md

-# Noise labelling improvement for the NooiseCapture App
+# Noise labelling improvement for the NoiseCapture App

 This alternative version allows to improve the labelling of a campaign.
 The java classes that have been modified were: